GraphQL - Diving Deep

 Or you want to have a single ORM which closely resembles GraphQL like Prisma to integrate with multiple databases underneath

 Ultimately it all boils down to how you structure your resolvers.

 But, it does not stop here.
 Some databases also support GraphQL either via adapters or natively as well.

-Well, these are just some of the tools and services.
+Well, these are just some tools and services.
 There are more like this which can help.

-The GraphQL spec is missing some of the types like DateTime, GeoLocation and more.
+The GraphQL spec is missing some types like DateTime, GeoLocation and more.
 How do I implement that?

 Yes, this can be painful.
 But, it is by design to keep GraphQL as lean and lightweight as possible.

 This is where GraphQL Scalars really help.
 You can define your own types and use them across your schema if they are not supported out of the box.